ossec/ossec-docs/docs/manual/installation/install-source.rst

         # cd ossec-hids-*
         # ./install.sh

 4. The OSSEC manager listens on UDP port 1514.
-Any firewall sbetween the agents and the manager will need to allow this traffic.
+Any firewalls between the agents and the manager will need to allow this traffic.

 5. The server, agent, and hybrid installations will require additional configuration.